neo4j/graphql/docs/rfcs/rfc-009-graphql-ui-poc.md

 ### User audience

 The `@neo4j/graphql` lib's user audience are full stack developers who want a GraphQL API quickly without worrying about the database.
 This UI can further include developers wanting to experiment in general as well as experiment with/edit the introspected schema.
+The main aim is for prototyping and rapid development for both experinced as well as non-experienced users.

 ### Workflow (Graph App)